 - The TENANT shall not disturb, annoy, endanger, or inconvenience neighbors, nor use the premises for any immoral or unlawful purposes, nor violate any law or ordinance, nor commit waste or nuisance on or about the premises.

-You could also require that whoever's name is on the rental agreement be present in the home throughout the stay, forfeiting the remaining occupancy and funds if they are not present.
+You could also require that the person who signs the rental agreement be present in the home throughout the stay, forfeiting the remaining occupancy and funds if they are not present.

 See our other blog posts about some general advice related to screening inquiries from vacationers.